Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: User Interface

 \section{User Interface}

-We created a web-based user interface (UI) for this system specifically designed for interacting with the Knowledge Graph described in \ref{data} through natural language queries.
-A screenshot is shown in \ref{gui_screenshot}.
+We created a web-based user interface (UI) for this system specifically designed for interacting with the Knowledge Graph described in \autoref{data} through natural language queries.
+A screenshot is shown in \autoref{gui_screenshot}.
 Using this UI, users can input questions, view the initial Cypher query generated by the LLM, and inspect the corrected query after validation by the query-checking algorithm, all within the same interface.
-This feature allows users to clearly compare the original and corrected queries, providing transparency into the modifications made.
+This feature allows users to clearly compare the original and corrected queries and check which node and relationship types are being used in the query, providing transparency into the modifications made.

-The GUI was developed using streamlit \cite{streamlit}.
+The GUI was developed using Streamlit \cite{streamlit}.
 It interfaces with Neo4j \cite{neo4j} and Ollama \cite{ollama}, making all downloaded LLMs and a Knowledge Graph available for question answering.